ircv3/ircv3-specifications/client-tags/persist.md

 ### Format

-The persist tag is sent by a client, but without the client-only prefix `+`.
+The persist tag is sent by a client with the client-only prefix `+`.
 It has no value:

-    draft/persist
+    +draft/persist

 ## Server implementation considerations

-Servers SHOULD NOT store TAGMSG that do not contain the `draft/persist` tag.
-If a server implements history storage and replay, it SHOULD store TAGMSG that contain the `draft/persist` tag.
-Servers SHOULD ignore the presence of `draft/persist` on all other message types.
+Servers SHOULD NOT store TAGMSG that do not contain the `+draft/persist` tag.
+If a server implements history storage and replay, it SHOULD store TAGMSG that contain the `+draft/persist` tag.
+Servers SHOULD ignore the presence of `+draft/persist` on all other message types.

 Since the specification of `+draft/react` precedes this specification, servers MAY wish to store TAGMSG that carry `+draft/react` but not `draft/persist`.

-Note that although `draft/persist` is sent by the client, it is not a "client-only tag" in the sense of the message tags specification and SHOULD NOT be relayed to other clients.
+## Bouncer implementation considerations

+The above recommendations for server handling of TAGMSG history apply to bouncers as well.

 ## Client implementation considerations

-Clients SHOULD attach `draft/persist` to any TAGMSG that they believe should be stored for replay.
-Future client tag specifications should recommend the use of `draft/persist` when relevant.
+Clients SHOULD attach `+draft/persist` to any TAGMSG that they believe should be stored for replay.
+Future client tag specifications should recommend the use of `+draft/persist` when relevant.

 ## Examples

-This is an example of a reaction with `draft/persist` attached:
+This is an example of a reaction with `+draft/persist` attached:

-    C: @+draft/reply=123;+draft/react=lol;draft/persist TAGMSG #channel
+    C: @+draft/reply=123;+draft/react=lol;+draft/persist TAGMSG #channel

 ## Other Considerations

 This section is non-normative.

-The `draft/persist` tag is not intended as a solution to abusive client behavior.
+The `+draft/persist` tag is not intended as a solution to abusive client behavior.
 Servers may wish to implement other safeguards against client attempts to exhaust server-side resources.